toarukagakunoSirius/COVID-19_Airbnb_NYC/README.md

 For adding words extracted from Description as dummy variables into dateframe, please find Textblob_Description.ipynb.

 For decision tree analysis process, please find our code in DT.ipynb.

+For random forest analysis process, please find our code in RF.ipynb.